 Kees joined Watsi on November 13th, 2015.
-Five years ago, Kees became the 1617th member to automatically support a new Watsi patient every month.
-Since then, 4,841 more people have become monthly donors!
-Kees' most recent donation traveled 4,100 miles to support Rosemary, a homemaker from Kenya, to fund a thyroidectomy.
+Six years ago, Kees joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Kees' most recent donation traveled 4,700 miles to support Jade, an 18-month-old baby girl from Haiti, to fund cardiac surgery.